sanieni6/Module_1-Capstone-project/README.md

 # 📖 Capstone Project module 1: Conference page <a name="about-project"></a>

+This is the first capstone project of the Microverve program corresponding to module one.
-This project is about a webpage for a music festival in my native city, Quevedo
+For this project, I developed a webpage for a music festival in my native city, Quevedo.
+I was inspired by the local environment, the music, and the flow to create webpage designs that reflect my country's unique festival style. <br>
+Based on an original design idea by Cindy Shin in Behance.

 ## 🛠 Built With <a name="built-with"></a>
 + Git